restforce/restforce/README.md

 # => #<Restforce::SObject Id="001D000000INjVe" Name="Test" LastModifiedBy="005G0000002f8FHIAY" ... >
 ```

+`find` raises an error if nothing is found.

 ### select

 `select` allows the fetching of a specific list of fields from a single object.
 It requires an `external_id` lookup, but is often much faster than an arbitrary query.